JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is software for Linux, Windows, MacOS and Raspberry Pi for listening to terrestrial **Digital Audio Broadcasting (DAB and DAB+)**.

-The GUI of Qt-DAB has a single *main* widget that contains essentially all that is needed when just selecting a service and listening, while other widgets, visible under user control, if made visible show a myriad of controls, and a tremendous amount of data in the DAB signal and the resulting audio,
+The GUI of Qt-DAB has a single *main* widget that contains essentially all that is needed when just selecting a service and listening.
+Other widgets, visible under user control, if made visible show a myriad of controls, and a tremendous amount of data in the DAB signal and the resulting audio,

 Of course, as for previous versions, for the current version, *Qt-DAB-6.9*, predefined executables and installers are available.
-For Windows  **two** installers are available, and for Linux there is an x64 AppImage.
+For Windows  **two** 32 bit installers are available, and for Linux there is an x64 AppImage.

 ![6.9](/res/read_me/Qt_DAB-6.9.1.png?raw=true)
 ![6.9](/res/read_me/Qt_DAB-6.9.2.png?raw=true)